-Adam Gilchrist held most dismissals by a wicket-keeper in ODI, which is being broken by Kumar Sangakkara in 2015.
+Adam Gilchrist held the record for most dismissals by a wicketkeeper in an ODI, which was broken by Kumar Sangakkara in 2015.
 As an Australian captain, in the six Test matches, four were won, one lost, and one draw.
-In 17 ODI’s 12 won, 4 lost, and one was ended without being a ball bowled.
-In two T201, he won one match and lost one.
+In 17 ODI’s, 12 won, 4 lost, and one was ended without a ball being bowled.
+In two T201s, he won one match and lost one.

-He appeared in six IPL seasons, three for Deccan Chargers, and three for King XI Punjab.
-He was named Wisden Cricketer of the Year in 2002 and following year awarded the Australian Allan Border Medal.
+He appeared in six IPL seasons, three for the Deccan Chargers and three for King XI Punjab.
+He was named Wisden Cricketer of the Year in 2002 and, the following year, awarded the Australian Allan Border Medal.
 Gilchrist left an unbelievable mark on the whole cricketing world.
 In 2013, he was included in the prestigious ICC Hall of Fame.

 Some of Adam Gilchrist’s best performances in different versions are.

-He was famous for walking batsman, on numerous occasions he walked even umpires given Not out.
-Gilly reignites the debate during a high-pressure match against Sri Lanka in the semis of the 2003 world cup after the umpire ruled him not out, but he walked straightforwardly.
+He was famous for walking batsmen; on numerous occasions, he walked even umpires given Not out.
+Gilly reignites the debate during a high-pressure match against Sri Lanka in the semis of the 2003 World Cup after the umpire ruled him not out, but he walked straightforwardly.
 Even in Bangladesh, he walked when the TV umpire didn’t find any contact between bat and pad, but he walked.
 The integrity of the game was so close to him.